tfwillems/HipSTR/README.md

 1. Learning locus-specific PCR stutter models using an [EM algorithm] (http://en.wikipedia.org/wiki/Expectation%E2%80%93maximization_algorithm)
 2. Mining candidate STR alleles from population-scale sequencing data
-3. Employing a specialized hidden Markov model to align reads to candidate sequences while accounting for STR artifacts
+3. Employing a specialized hidden Markov model to align reads to candidate alleles while accounting for STR artifacts
 4. Utilizing phased SNP haplotypes to genotype and phase STRs

 In our opinion, all of these factors make **HipSTR** the most reliable tool for genotyping STRs from **Illumina** sequencing data.